IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

     sudo npm install
 ```

+ - If you get a permission error such as `Error: EACCES: permission denied` on a `pkcs11js` folder try running this command `sudo npm install pkcs11js --unsafe-perm=true --allow-root`.
+Then re-run `sudo npm install`.

 It's important that the install returned with no errors (warnings are fine).
 If you have npm installation errors you will have to decipher those on your own!
 Good luck.